atzedijkstra/blog-server/README.md

 # Installation & running
 Build using cabal.
 Location of executable is mentioned by cabal build.

+Then either:
-File stage.tgz can be unpacked into the directory from which the server is run to provide a sample initial state, existing users are 'jan' and 'piet' with the same password as name.
+* File stage.tgz (holding state and log) can be unpacked into the directory from which the server is run to provide a sample initial state, existing users are 'jan' and 'piet' with the same password as name.
+Or,
+* do a 'mkdir log'

 # Main used libraries
 * Snap: http://snapframework.com/